There are different types of snakes in New Hampshire! They are quite distinctive and have evolved to fit into various environments and niches.

 9. Smooth Green Snake

-The state of New Hampshire is home to a population of Smooth Green snakes, and this population includes the Isles of Shoals.
+The state of New Hampshire is home to a population of Smooth Green snakes, which includes the Isles of Shoals.

-Despite this, the species’ state is currently considered critically endangered, and continuous efforts exist to conserve it.
+Despite this, the species’ state is considered critically endangered, and continuous efforts exist to conserve it.

 They are thin snakes that grow to be around 10 to 20 inches (25-50cm) in length and are distinguished by the coloration of their underbellies, which are green and yellow.